microsoft/scalar/docs/index.md

 * [`scalar clone`](commands/scalar-clone.md): Create a local enlistment of a remote repository.

+* [`scalar watch`](commands/scalar-watch.md): Register a Scalar or Git repository with the Scalar service for background maintenance.

 * [`scalar upgrade`](commands/scalar-upgrade.md): Upgrade your version of Scalar to the latest available release.